sni/gearman-proxy/README.md

         "encrypt"       => "remote password",  # can be "file:path to password file" "remoteQueue"   => "192.168.1.33:4730/servicegroup_special",
         "data_callback" => sub { my($data) = @_; $data =~ s/^result_queue=.*$/result_queue=results_servicegroup_special/gmx; return($data); },
-    };
+        "async"         => 1, # queue forwards are asynchronous by default, set to 0 to make them synchronous "worker"        => 1, # set the number of worker (for synchronous queues only) };

 See the Queue Options for detailed description.